yargs/yargs/docs/api.md

 ---------

 Similar to `.strict()`, except that it only applies to unrecognized options.
-A user can still provide arbitrary positionals, but unknown options will raise an error.
+A user can still provide arbitrary positional commands, but unknown options will raise an error.

 <a name="string"></a>.string(key)